-- a) Fraction of energy in electrons - b) Fraction of energy in magnetic field - c) Peak energy of Maxwellian electron component - d) Fraction of energy in power law component - e) Power law break energy - f) Effective temperature of IR photon field - g) Ratio of IR energy density relative to CMB evolved through radiative and adiabatic losses, and the emission spectrum is calculated based upon the evolved magnetic field strength of the nebula at the age required to reproduce the observed radius of the SNR (Figure 9).
-The ambient radiation field was assumed to be a combination of the cosmic microwave background (CMB) and infrared photons from local dust.
+- a) Fraction of energy in electrons - b) Fraction of energy in magnetic field - c) Peak energy of Maxwellian electron component - d) Fraction of energy in power law component - e) Power law break energy - f) Effective temperature of IR photon field - g) Ratio of IR energy density relative to CMB note that parameters such as the braking index and the fraction of the spin-down energy that goes into magnetic flux are not well known).

-The parameters of the model are summarized in Table 3.
-We sampled a range of values for n_0 (starting with nominal value determined from the X-ray spectrum in Section 3.4), \dot{E}0 , τ_0 , α_e , and M{ej} , keeping other parameters fixed at values typical of other pulsars (though we note that parameters such as the braking index and the fraction of the spin-down energy that goes into magnetic flux are not well known).
 The temperature and energy density of the IR photon field were adjusted slightly to tune the agreement with the data.
 The final values listed in Table 3 are within reasonable expectations for this region of the Galaxy (see Strong et al. 2000).

-We found that it was not possible to reproduce the significant γ -ray emission in the Fermi LAT band with simple power law or broken power law models for the particle spectrum.
+We found that it was not possible to reproduce the significant γ -ray emission in the Fermi LAT band with simple power law or broken power law models for the particle spectrum under these assumptions.
 We then investigated a model consisting of a Maxwellian electron distribution with a power law tail, corresponding to spectra observed in PIC simulations of relativistic shocks (Spitkovsky 2008), considering a range of values for the energy of the Maxwellian peak and for the fraction of the total electron energy found in the power law component.
 As shown in Figure 11, we find that the broadband emission from MSH 11-62 can be reproduced to reasonable fidelity for the parameters shown in Table 3.
 The upper panel of the Figure contains the electron spectrum, and the lower panel presents the synchrotron and IC emission along with the observed data.
 The radii for the SNR and PWN are shown in Figure 9, along with the PWN magnetic field.
 The age required to match the observed radius is ~ 1.2 kyr.
 The magnetic field of the PWN has declined to a value of $\sim 6\mu G$, and the PWN radius is approaching the stage at which it encounters the SNR reverse shock, as indicated by the subsequent decline in R{PWN} .
-This appears consistent with the X-ray and radio morphology, as discussed above, although the observations seem to suggest that the interaction has proceeded beyond that indicated in Figure 9.
-We note that the magnetic field in this scenario is far below the equipartition value calculated from radio measurements.
+This appears consistent with the X-ray and radio morphology, as discussed in Section 5.1, although the observations seem to suggest that the interaction has proceeded beyond that indicated in Figure 9.
+We note that the magnetic field in this scenario is far below the minimum energy value calculated from radio measurements.

 According to this model, γ -ray emission in the Fermi LAT band is produced entirely by electrons in the Maxwellian peak of the spectrum.
 This is consistent with results for Vela X (de Jager, Slane, & LaMassa 2008), HESS J1640-465 (Slane et al. 2010), and several other PWNe (Fang & Zhang 2010) that suggest a low-energy electron component distinct from the power law component.
-For MSH 11-62, we find a mean value of $\gamma = 2 \times 10^5$ for the electrons in the Maxwellian component, with only 0.1% of the total energy in the power law tail.
+For MSH 11-62, we find a mean Lorentz factor of $\gamma = 2 \times 10^5$ for the electrons in the Maxwellian component, with only 0.1% of the total energy in the power law tail.

 We note that the initial spin-down power required for this model, $\dot{E}0 = 4 \times 10^{39} \ {\rm erg \ s^{-1}}$, is uncomfortably large.
 For the assumed braking index p=3, this would lead to a value of $\dot{E}=8.3\times 10^{38}\ {\rm erg \ s^{-1}}$ at the current epoch - higher than that for any known pulsar.
-This would imply $L_x/\dot{E}\sim 10^{-6}$ for the pulsar, which is extremely low.
+This would imply $L_x/\dot{E}\sim 10^{-5}$ for the pulsar, which is extremely low